debackerl/pgasus/README.md

 * Total connection count
 * Excessive reads and writes durations on TCP sockets
 * Excessive execution time of SQL requests

+### Database design tips

+* Use triggers to validate changes made to tables when using routes to relations.
+* For multi-language web sites, put the language desired in the route.
+Then load this parameter in the database context using the `context_mapped_variables` setting of the routes table.
+Then you can create views on table to localise the data, or use this context variable in your procedure.
+* If you use AJAX to connect to pgasus, load the user session id from a cookie by configuring the proper cookie name in the routes table.
+Then to show only records relevent to a user, create a view where a filter is applied using the session id stored in the database context.
+It is also possible to use row-level policies to restrict accesses based on the session id with PostgreSQL 9.5+.

 ### Installation